The-Gate-Project/Morituri_Kit/morituri/Morituri-readme.txt

 	*Armour of Light fatigue part  decreases  THACO,Armour Class by 4 points each  instead of 2 points in the  initial release, movement rate by 8  and attack speed by 4 points.
 Armour of Light itself increases  movement rate by 4 points, ,reduces attack speed by 2,deals  maximum damage for the first 6 seconds instead of 10 in the initial release and gives total immunity to any form of death magic.
 Many of  the kit's users asked for a tune down of this ability so I really didn't have any other choise but to comply!

-                  *The extraordinary(by many  users)  immunities on level drain,maze and imprisonment have being removed.
+C*The extraordinary(by many  users)  immunities on level drain,maze and imprisonment have being removed.
 With 5 Armour of Lights in the Morituri level you should be able to face any level drain,maze or imprisonment threat.(TIP: to increase your immunity on the previous nasty moments use your AoL additionally, thus when you have reached the fatigue state or some moments before,  use again the ability to have 60 more seconds of the immunities provided and  decrease the fatigue's state penalties at the same time!).

                    * A more interactive PC: at levels 1,7,14,21,28,35 where the Morituri takes his/her combat titles all the bonuses appear above his/her head.
                       Also ,for TOB holders only, every time that the Morituri uses his/her innate abilities Armour of Light and Heaven's Touch small phrases emerge above his/her head expressing  his/her thoughts for the occasion.

                     *Remove the globe effect in the AoL ability ala Cloak of Mirroring.
 The light effect is more intense now!

                     *Upgraded to WeiDU 149, thank's Wes!

+Version 3.x (By Deratiseur)
+                   * Trayfied for translations.
+                   * Added French translation.
+                   * Added sub-component, can now be installed as a warrior or as a paladin.

+Version 4 (By Deratiseur)
+                   * Compatibility with the EE games added.
+                   * French translation lightly revised.

+Version 5 (By Deratiseur)
+                   * Simplified text.
+                   * add "immune to hold" at lvl 28 in the text.
+The hability was present but not writed.
+                   * now ready for lvl 50.
+                   * add another option to install as warrior AND as paladin.
+                   * The paladin version now have correct "Detect evil" and "Protection from evil" 1x / lvl
+                   * Fix the first "bonus to STR, DEX and CON": it wasn't cumulative. (the second from lvl 35 is cumulative)
+                   * the scrip no longer use Dplayer2 or 3: it now use the character script. (less use of the engine, less lags on mega installs)

 5. FUTURE  CHANGES